Powered By ADAWatch.org

 Get On the Bus

-Click the link above to follow the Road To Freedom: Keeping the Promise of the ADA, our year-long, cross-country bus tour promoting the restoration of the ADA.
-Freedom bus Check out the tour schedule, read the blog and view photos of our journey so far covering more than 12,000 miles, 28 states and 45 bus stop events.
+Follow the Road To Freedom: Keeping the Promise of the ADA, our year-long, cross-country bus tour promoting the restoration of the ADA.
+Check out the tour schedule, read the blog and view photos of our journey so far covering more than 12,000 miles, 28 states and 45 bus stop events.

 Seventeen years ago, Congress passed the Americans with Disabilities Act (ADA) with overwhelming bipartisan support.
 However, in recent years, a number of Supreme Court decisions have significantly reduced the protections available to people with disabilities in employment settings.